Soda/Snack Taxes

 List of BTG publications on food and beverage prices and taxes (PDF)

-(Recently Updated) Geared towards researchers, this file contains annual data on sales tax rates for each of the 50 states and the District of Columbia for sodas and selected snack products sold through grocery stores and vending machines.
-Data for 1997-2011 are currently posted (using a January 1 annual reference date).
+Geared towards researchers, this file contains annual data on sales tax rates for each of the 50 states and the District of Columbia for sodas, bottled water, and selected snack products sold through grocery stores and vending machines.
+The bottled water tax data are a new addition.
+Data for 1997-2014 are currently posted (using a January 1 annual reference date).
 Sales tax rates are captured for the following snack products: candy, chips/pretzels, ice cream, popsicles, milkshakes, and baked goods.
 In addition to variables for each item and sales location (grocery stores and vending machines), dichotomous variables indicate the extent to which each product is taxed at a higher rate than food, generally (known as a disfavored tax).
 Additional variables include state, state FIPS code, and year.
 The Excel version is posted below.
 Please contact us if you are interested in another file format.

 Data (XLS)

-This data set contains annual data on non-sales tax rates for each of the 50 states and the District of Columbia for sodas.
-Data for 2007-2009 are currently posted (using a January 1 annual reference date); historical data from 1997 through 2011 will be posted in the near future.
-Data are compiled for non-sales taxes applied to manufacturers, wholesalers, retailers, and distributors for each of the following types of soda forms: bottles, syrup, powder, mix, and dispensing.
+This data set contains annual data on non-sales tax rates for each of the 50 states and the District of Columbia (D.C.) for regular soda and bottled water.
+The data set contains data for all 50 states and D.C. for the years 1997-2014 (using a January 1 annual reference date).
+Data are compiled for non-sales taxes applied to manufacturers, wholesalers, retailers, and distributors for each of the following types of soda forms: bottles, syrup, powder, mix, and dispensing; and for bottled water, taxes applied to bottling.
 For each case where a non-sales tax applies, a variable notes the type of tax of applicability (i.e., license, excise, privilege, other, or NA for not available).
 Additional variables include state, state FIPS code, year, statutory citation, and comments (including comments on any dedicated revenues).
 The data were compiled by The MayaTech Corporation for the Bridging the Gap Program at the University of Illinois at Chicago.

 Data (XLS)